All Episodes

 Right off the bat, we would spot it.

-They have a signed a media watchdog outfit to listen to this program Media Matters and then media matters tells the media and the Democrats what supposedly is said by me on this program and they always get it wrong.
+And then Media Matters tells the media and the Democrats what supposedly is said by me on this program.

-They make it up take it out of context or what have you along those lines I mentioned that the weekly standard has a piece in it that very rarely has this ever happened to me.
+Along those lines, I mentioned that the Weekly Standard has a piece in it that very, very rarely has this ever happened to me.

 In fact, I can't ever remember it happening.

-I'm sure it has, because it's been 27 years I've been doing this.
+I'm sure it has because it's been 27 years I've been doing this.

-The headline of this, and it's not a hit piece, it's not a criticism, the headline's going to mislead you.
+The headline of this, and it's not a hit piece, it's not a criticism.

-The headline is, no, Ted Cruz did not invent the term undocumented Democrat.
+The headline is: No, Ted Cruz did not invent the term undocumented Democrat.

 Apparently, Senator Cruz has been running around after this spat with Marco Rubio on immigration and amnesty and legalization.

-term undocumented Democrat instead of illegal alien as a means of demonstrating what the Democrats' interest in this whole thing is.
+Cruz has been using the term undocumented Democrat instead of illegal alien as a means of demonstrating what the Democrats' interest in this whole thing is.

-Consider in his current quest to out Trump Trump Ted Cruz has begun referring to illegal immigrants as undocumented Democrats.
+Consider, in his current quest to out-Trump Trump, Ted Cruz has begun referring to illegal immigrants as undocumented Democrats.

-This is hardly original the phrase has been a staple of the Rush Limbaugh program for at least five years and the joke also migrated from the limbaugh show to a Jay Leno monologue in 2013 as well.
+And the joke also migrated from the Limbaugh show to a Jay Leno monologue in 2013 as well.

 If there's any story here, it's that Cruz is making a strategic decision to appeal to ditto heads by lifting Russia's language.